-In an enterprise environment, IoT is very complex, not only because IoT deployments in large organisations will almost certainly need to quickly scale to thousands and then hundreds of thousands of devices (or sensors) and more, but also because the solution needs to work across all other enterprise systems and comply with specific enterprise software requirements.
+In an enterprise environment, IoT is very complex, not only because IoT deployments in large organisations will almost certainly need to quickly scale to very large numbers of sensors and devices, but also because the solution needs to work across all other enterprise systems and comply with specific enterprise software requirements.

-As a technology provider of IoT software to large enterprises, we are making sure that the Waylay IoT orchestration platform ticks all the boxes when it comes to not only powerful features that make the difference but also, and equally important to an enterprise, all the non-functional requirements that make a software application enterprise-grade.
+As a technology provider of IoT software to large enterprises, we are making sure that the Waylay IoT orchestration platform ticks all the boxes when it comes to all the non-functional requirements that make a software application enterprise-grade.

 What is an enterprise-grade IoT orchestration platform?

 An enterprise-grade platform is a platform that has developed all non-functional requirements that make it work at an enterprise (read: very big) scale.
 Being enterprise-ready just means that the platform is ready to support big enterprise customers, who have unique requirements because of their scale and risk profiles.